Custom Domains

 Example

-To set up DNS for a root domain you should use the an Alias type with Route 53 or the equivalent with your DNS provider.
+To set up DNS for a root domain, use an Alias record with Route 53 or the equivalent with your DNS provider.